languel/mediamime/README.md

 1. Serve the repository with any static file host (for example `npx live-server`).
 2. Open the served URL, grant webcam permission, or switch to the bundled sample clip.
 3. Use the floating editor toggle to reveal the control panel.
 The **Editor** tab is enabled by default for fast mapping.
+The overlay toggle buttons are hidden by default—press `Cmd/Ctrl + U` whenever you need them.

 ## Interface Overview